kieviceb/TERRENATOR-WRO-2024/README.md

 # Terrenator's readme <img src="https://upload.wikimedia.org/wikipedia/commons/a/ab/Flag_of_Panama.svg" alt="Bandera de Panamá" width="30"/>
 ![TERRENATOR (30 x 18 cm) (25 x 6 cm) (1)](https://github.com/user-attachments/assets/5c56937c-a3a7-425d-ac0a-d61c6865f1eb)
+This is the official repository of the TERRENATOR team, which is representing Panama in the World Robotics Olympics (WRO) 2024 to be held this year in Izmir, Turkey.
+We chose to participate in the category of Future Engineers this year winning first place in the national robotics olympics in our country.
+In this repository you can find everything related to the development of our robot.

 ## Team members
 > David Rico